Reward Gateway Slavery and Human Trafficking Statement - 2021/2022

 - Communicated the incident to our global employee base through our own Engagement Platform, to raise awareness of our stance on modern slavery.

 Given the nature of our business, our direct supply chain mostly consists of service providers and the procurement of other software-related goods and services to aid our operations and empower our People.
 We source goods and services from reputable suppliers and the nature of the goods and services we procure do not demand the types of labour at risk from slavery and human trafficking.

-You can find out more about our Security Standards as well as other direct supplier standards at rg.co/security.
+You can find out more about our Security Standards at rg.co/security

 The physical products we procure are minimal because of the nature of our business.
-All of our staff use technology products in order to fulfil their job roles and stay connected with the business.
+All of our staff use technology products in order to fulfill their job roles and to stay connected with the business and each other.
 All of the technology products we procure are from reputable, global businesses.